 Students should discuss participation in courses in advance with their supervisors.

-The performance of PhD students in technical courses will be assessed and all students will be required to undertake and pass all relevant assessments, unless they choose to audit the course.
-In the case of auditing, students will receive no credit towards their 40-hour requirement.
+The performance of PhD students in advanced specialist courses will be assessed and all students will be required to undertake and pass all relevant assessments, if they wish for the course to count towards credits.
 Courses may be assessed by different methods as appropriate to the subject area.
-Examples of appropriate assessment include any combination of written examinations, continuous assessment, a dissertation, oral etc. Students taking non-SUPA courses must agree an assessment method with the lecturer before the start of the course. (non-SUPA credits application form: Word format / PDF format)
+Examples of appropriate assessment include any combination of written examinations, continuous assessment, a dissertation, oral etc. Students taking non-SUPA courses must agree an assessment method with the lecturer before the start of the course.
+(Non-SUPA credits application form: Word format / PDF format)

 Lecturers are required to notify students of the assessment details by the start of the course and to report their marks in the SUPA online gradebook by the specified deadlines.
 All marks must be on a 0-100 point scale, with a pass mark of 50.
 (Where SUPA postgraduate courses are part of the final year undergraduate curriculum, the pass mark may be 40.)

-Student performance will be recorded and monitored regularly by SUPA Central and information will be provided to departments via the GSMC and the EC for consideration of student progression.
+Student performance will be recorded and monitored regularly by SUPA Central and information will be provided to departments via the GSC and the EC for consideration of student progression.